 Now, the memory of both of those races merge into 1 for me.
 In some ways, nothing beats your first marathon as it changes who you are.
 For me, it made me realise, if I can do this, what else can I do.
 It also made me think of so many other people who could also do things like this if they planned ahead, followed a plan and approached it with caution as well as respect.
 What once seemed impossible was now done – and the fear had been taken out of it.
 It wasn’t easy, but the race was indeed a lot easier than I expected.
 That possibly may be my rose tinted memory 10 years on.

 If you are lucky enough to be in a position to run your first marathon, please do one thing – write down everything about it.
 Many year on you too may look back on it as ‘one of those days’.

 Here is a photo of London Marathon 2006, one year later.
 Thankfully I am still smiling then and continue to smile on marathon days.

 From a run to a career

 Two years after my first marathon I set up ForgetTheGym.
 Once again I never expected it to become my fulltime job, my passion and a huge part of my life.
 I certainly never thought I would have a book, Get Running published all about running.
 When I first started ForgetTheGym, my initial clients were my friends, girls who had seen me change and wanted to experience the running buzz.
 Over the years, I’m delighted to say ForgetTheGym has expanded to coaching everyone from beginners to marathon runners, helping the enjoy running, stay injury free and add a whole new dimension to their lives.
 I’m so thrilled to have worked with so many runners (and wannabe runners) over the years and today is a great day to look over some of their success stories.

-Mary’s Marathon Coaching Programme for Dublin Marathon Starts June 2020.
+Mary’s Marathon Coaching Programme for Dublin Marathon Starts end June 2021.

 Mary book Get Running, published by Gill Books is available now.